CYarros10/aws-transit-gateway-bandwidth-test/README.md

 - **How does the EC2 instance send traffic?**

 Upon creation, each EC2 instance will pull code from this github repository via the User Data.
-The iperf3-log-to-s3.sh script does the iperf3 client to server traffic command.
-The results of the command are spit into a client.json log file and uploaded to S3 bucket for archived analysis.
-A cronjob task is set to run iperf3-log-to-s3.sh every minute, ensuring that traffic is continuously being sent from each EC2 client to an EC2 server.
+The iperf3-log-to-s3.sh script does the iperf3 client to iperf3 server traffic command.
+The results of the command are delivered into a client.json log file and uploaded to a specified S3 bucket for archived analysis.
+A cronjob task is set to run iperf3-log-to-s3.sh every minute, ensuring that traffic is continuously being sent from each iperf3 client to an iperf3 server.